ay0408/DP-DFT/README.md

 ## Note

-For details of our mechanisms, please see our paper entitled "Efficient and Highly Accurate Differentially Private Statistical Genomic Analysis using Discrete Fourier Transform" (https://doi.org/10.1109/TrustCom56396.2022.00078) presented at IEEE TrustCom 2022 (IEEE Outstanding Paper Award).
+For details of our mechanisms, please see our paper entitled "Efficient and Highly Accurate Differentially Private Statistical Genomic Analysis using Discrete Fourier Transform" (https://doi.org/10.1109/TrustCom56396.2022.00078) presented at IEEE TrustCom 2022.

 Errata: